DevExpress/devextreme-documentation/concepts/Common/Integration Guides/30 Create a DevExtreme application with Vite.js/30 Create a DevExtreme application with Vite.js.md

             <CatFactGrid />
         </template>

-## 6. Configure the Data Grid
+## 6. Configure the DataGrid

 Go back to the `CatFactGrid.vue` file.
 The component is currently empty.
-Use the `script` tag to set up a DevExtreme Data Grid:
+Use the `script` tag to set up a DevExtreme DataGrid:

     <!--tab: CatFactGrid.vue-->
     <script setup lang="ts">
-        import { DxDataGrid } from "devextreme-vue/data-grid"; // Import the DevExtreme Data Grid component
+        import { DxDataGrid } from "devextreme-vue/data-grid"; // Import the DevExtreme DataGrid component
         import CustomStore from "devextreme/data/custom_store"; // Import the CustomStore object

         const catFactStore = new CustomStore({ // Define a CustomStore that pulls data from the Cat Facts API